batikanor/tgu-archive/permissions/BATIKAN-BORA-ORMANCI.md

 ## Source
-They've made the push to the repository himself
+They've made the push to the repository themselves.